johnbillion/extended-cpts/README.md

  * Support for post thumbnails
  * Optimal admin menu placement

+## Improved Defaults for Taxonomies ##

+ * Automatically generated labels and term updated messages
+ * Hierarchical public taxonomy with admin UI enabled

-## Extended admin features ##
+## Extended Admin Features ##

  * Ridiculously easy custom columns on the post type listing screen:
    * Columns for post meta, taxonomy terms, featured images, post fields, [Posts 2 Posts](https://wordpress.org/plugins/posts-to-posts/) connections, and callback functions
    * Sortable columns for post meta, taxonomy terms, and post fields
    * User capability restrictions
    * Default sort column and sort order
+ * Ridiculously easy custom columns on the term listing screen:
+   * Columns available for term meta and callback functions
+   * User capability restrictions
  * Filter controls on the post type listing screen to enable filtering by post meta and taxonomy terms
  * Override the 'Featured Image' and 'Enter title here' text
+ * Several custom meta boxes available for taxonomies on the post editing screen:
+   * A simplified list of checkboxes
+   * Radio inputs
+   * A dropdown menu
+   * Or a callback function
- * Add the post type to the 'At a Glance' section on the dashboard
+ * Post types and taxonomies automatically added to the 'At a Glance' section on the dashboard

-## Extended front-end features ##
+## Extended Front-end Features for Post Types ##

- * Specify a custom permalink structure
+ * Specify a custom permalink structure:
    * For example `reviews/%year%/%month%/%review%`
    * Supports all relevant rewrite tags including dates and custom taxonomies
    * Automatic integration with the [Rewrite Rule Testing](https://wordpress.org/plugins/rewrite-testing/) plugin